DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

 ### If you receive a faulty 4G Wireless Router

 If you receive a 4G wireless router that will not start, please check that it is fully charged.
-If it still won’t power-up, email [DepartmentforEducation@computacenter.com](mailto:DepartmentforEducation@computacenter.com) with the order number and IMEI number on the device.
+If it still won’t power-up, email [covid.technology@education.gov.uk](mailto:covid.technology@education.gov.uk) with the order number and IMEI number on the device.

 ### If you have technical issues with 4G wireless routers